Packing $A$-paths of length zero modulo a prime: -paths of length zero modulo a prime

 Note that the definition of proper and improper $A$-$U$-paths in $B_\ell$ depend only on their first and second attachments.
-Moreover, if two $A$-$U$-paths in $B_\ell$ have the same endpoint in $A$ and same first attachment but distinct second attachments, then one of the two paths is proper.
+Moreover, if two $A$-$U$-paths in $B_\ell$ have the same endpoint in $A$ and same first attachment but distinct second attachments, then at least one of the two paths is proper.
+These facts will be used to find a large linkage of proper $A$-$U$-paths in $B_\ell$.